 After you add the environment variable, you may need to restart any running programs that will need to read the environment variable, including the console window.
 For example, if you are using Visual Studio as your editor, restart Visual Studio before running the example.

 Clean up resources

 If you want to clean up and remove a Cognitive Services subscription, you can delete the resource or resource group.
 Deleting the resource group also deletes any other resources contained in the group.

 - In the Azure portal, expand the menu on the left side to open the menu of services, and choose Resource Groups to display the list of your resource groups.

-- Right-click on the resource group listing.
-Select Delete resource group, and confirm.
+- If you want to delete the entire resource group, select the resource group name.
+On the next page, Select Delete resource group, and confirm.

 If you need to recover a deleted resource, see Recover deleted Cognitive Services resources.

 - See Authenticate requests to Azure Cognitive Services on how to securely work with Cognitive Services.

 - See What are Azure Cognitive Services? to get a list of different categories within Cognitive Services.

 - See Natural language support to see the list of natural languages that Cognitive Services supports.